The Human Milk Bank is running low on milk stocks.

 Feeding a baby with another woman's breast milk has occurred since time immemorial.
 In some cases it was merely a matter of convenience when mothers, particularly wealthy ones, did not want to suffer what they perceived as the 'indignity of breastfeeding', so wet nurses were employed and this became a thriving industry in some countries.
 Wet nurses provided milk for healthy babies who were able to actively suckle at the breast, but sick, small premature babies, who were unable to latch and breastfeed, were unable to benefit from being given to a wet nurse for nourishment.[1]

-The first recorded milk bank opened in Vienna in 1909.
+The first recorded milk bank opened in Vienna, Austria, in 1909.
 Wet nurses expressed their breasts and this milk was given to sick babies.
 Now there are over 500 milk banks worldwide in 44 countries.
 The 1980s saw the decline of milk banks, not only due to the rise in HIV infections, but also partly due to the development of formula milks designed for preterm babies by industry.
 Although it was known that pasteurisation deactivated the HIV virus, (HIV did not result in a decline in blood banking) the perceived costs of screening potential donor mothers and the processes involved in donor milk banking, versus the easy availability of preterm formula, resulted in many, but not all, milk banks closing globally.

 [1] American Academy of Paediatrics.
 (2012).
 A policy statement: Breastfeeding and the use of human milk.
 Paediatrics, doi: 10.1542/peds.2011-3552. (update on the 2005 statement)